What is VoIP? A Beginner’s Guide to Internet Calling

 1. Cost Savings

-2. Flexibility & Mobility
+2. Flexibility and Mobility

 3. Advanced Features